 K = Is it kind?

-This helps managers to stay reflective as they offer feedback.
+This helps managers to stay reflective as they offer constructive feedback.
 Techniques like this one make feedback conversations productive and reassuring.

 By improving feedback conversations, you start creating a culture in which the review process works for your people.